Probing homogeneity with standard candles: Discussions

 Our analysis uses 70 (145) SNe or Cepheids-hosting galaxies in F1 and 55 (60) in F3 for $\zmax = 0.2$ ($\zmax = 0.4$).
 Despite the seemingly ``large'' numbers for such a small redshift range, the redshift distribution of the data has some limitations.
 In F2 there are no SNe, while \Keenan also reports an under-density profile in that field of view.
 Along F1 SNe are distributed evenly in redshift, but along F3 most of SNe and Cepheids-hosting galaxies are at $z < 0.04$ (only 9 SNe between $0.04<z<0.2$ and only 5 SNe between $0.2<z<0.4$).
 So we may be missing the peak of \Keenan if it exists.
 As our method consists in a 1-dimensional fit, SNe with the same redshift but different angles are fitted together, implying that some angular regions can have more weight than others if more SNe are located therein.
 This can explain the deviation of our reconstructed profiles with respect to the angular average of the 2M++ density profile.
 In addition, SNe are affected by intrinsic dispersion and, as shown in the past, their intrinsic color can play an important role in assessing the existence of a Hubble bubble (c.f. \cite{Jha2006,Conley2007,Wang2007}).

 Nevertheless we can still draw some conclusions from our results.
-First, according to figures \ref{fig:Z02Rho2b_rescaled} and \ref{fig:Z04Rho2b_rescaled}, the inverted density contrasts could not reveal the over-dense regions of \TMPP very well, except at very small redshifts ($z \lesssim 0.02$).
+First, according to figures \ref{fig:Z02Rho2_rescaled} and \ref{fig:Z04Rho2_rescaled}, the inverted density contrasts could not reveal the over-dense regions of \TMPP very well, except at very small redshifts ($z \lesssim 0.02$).
 According to figure~\ref{fig:2mpp}, all SNe actually lie in regions with density very close to the background, which shows that apparently the SNe sample does not probe well extreme density variations.
-We can argue that this phenomenon is due to the fact that most star-forming galaxies are lower-mass galaxies outside the densest regions.
+We can argue that this phenomenon is due to the fact that\HWC{, firstly the selected models are too simple to accommodate fine structures, secondly} most star-forming galaxies are lower-mass galaxies outside the densest regions.
 According to \cite{Odderskov16} the cutoff scale for SNe-producing galaxy mass is $10^{11} M_{\astrosun}$.
-Therefore, qualitatively SNe underestimate the small scale density fluctuations and that makes SNe more suitable for probing density fluctuations on larger scales than galaxies.
-Furthermore we obtain a large under-dense region in both F1 and F3, qualitatively similar but quantitatively in partial tension with what \Keenan obtained.
-This partial disagreement can be interpreted as the lack of proper normalization in \Keenan analysis with respect to the average density of the Universe.
-Even without peculiar velocity corrections, we recover an under-dense region in F3 (see figure~\ref{fig:Z02Rho2b_rescaled}).
+Therefore, qualitatively SNe underestimate the small scale density fluctuations and that makes SNe more suitable for probing density fluctuations on large\COM{r} scales \COM{than}\FN{compared to} galaxies.